Software requirements

 • PostgreSQL 12.20

-4. ADB needs Java 17 for some services (e.g. PXF, ADB Control, and ADBM).
+3. ADB needs Java 17 for some services (e.g. PXF, ADB Control, ADBM).
 In all operating systems except Astra Linux, no additional Java installation is needed since Java comes with the main operating system repository.
-In Astra Linux, before ADB installation, you should install Java manually and fill in the Java path in the JAVA_HOME field when configuring the ADB cluster.
+In Astra Linux, before ADB installation, you should install Java manually and fill in the Java path in the JAVA_HOME field when configuring the ADB cluster (this parameter is available in ADB 6 starting with ADB 6.25.2.52).
 This step is also necessary in other operating systems if you use Java 17 with a path different from the default one.

 The default Java paths for supported operating systems are listed below.